 Pace University’s Financial Aid mission is to provide the maximum ﬁnancial aid available to qualified students to help make their attendance at Pace University a reality.

-The University administers a wide range of scholarship and ﬁnancial aid programs designed to enable the student to pursue his/her studies to graduation.
+The University administers a wide range of scholarship and ﬁnancial aid programs designed to enable the student to pursue their studies to graduation.
 There are four types of ﬁnancial aid available at Pace: scholarships, grants, on-campus employment, and loans.
 Our ﬁnancial aid administrators will develop a ﬁnancial aid award package that meets your speciﬁc needs.
 Your package may combine two or more types of aid as well as alternative ﬁnancing opportunities.

 Pace University helps students and families with their college expenses by awarding merit, and need based aid in the form of Pace funded scholarships, grants and awards.
 Scholarships and grants are gift funds and do not need to be repaid.
 In addition to these Institutional resources, grants and scholarships are available through the state and federal government.
 Financial Aid, in the form of loans, which must be repaid, is available through the federal government and private lenders.